Mali–Poland relations

 Poland recognized Mali in 1960, shortly after the Malian declaration of independence, and afterwards the countries established bilateral relations.
 They signed a cultural cooperation agreement in 1961.

 In 1999, Malian President Alpha Oumar Konaré paid an official visit to Poland.

+Trade

+All imports from Mali to Poland are duty-free and quota-free, with the exception of armaments, as part of the Everything but Arms initiative of the European Union.